 Dr Emma Peplow is the new lead coordinator for our Oral History Project.
 Today she is announcing a new round of training for oral history volunteers.
 For more information about the project, click here.
 As many of you know, our oral history project interviews former MPs about their lives and experiences both inside and outside of the House of Commons.
 Since 2011 we have interviewed … Continue reading Oral History at the History of Parliament Trust: new volunteers needed!

 Today we celebrate the launch of our new publication, The Commonwealth at 70: From Westminster to the World, which has been edited by our Director, Dr Stephen Roberts and published by St James’s House.
-Below Stephen tells us what to expect from the content of the book… The Commonwealth at 70: From Westminster to the World commemorates the founding of the Commonwealth in its modern … Continue reading The Commonwealth at 70: From Westminster to the World
+Below Stephen tells us what to expect from the content of the book – now available as an e-book (click here)… The Commonwealth at 70: From Westminster to the World commemorates … Continue reading The Commonwealth at 70: From Westminster to the World

 Next up in the Women and Parliament series we hear from Dr James Parker of the University of Exeter.
 He explores the sponsorship of Leah Manning’s candidature by the National Union of Teachers… Leah Manning (1886-1977) was the thirteenth woman to be elected as a Labour Member of Parliament, representing Islington East in the House of Commons from February to October 1931 and later serving … Continue reading ‘I am a political animal, but I am not a politician’: Leah Manning as a sponsored parliamentary candidate in the 1930s.